VysotskiVadim/VysotskiVadim.blog/_drafts/notes-from-tdd-by-example.markdown

 The other option is to simplify the logic.
 Decrease the count of possible cases/states/inputs on the refactoring step.
 You will get better tests coverage with the same set of tests.

+General pattern.
+Write a test that verifies one scenario of usage.
+Verify the test fails.
+Hardcode results in the implementation to support only one scenario.
+Verify the test passes.
+Make implementation generic, i.e. support other scenarios, on the refactoring stage.